Kubernetes 1.7 Installation Guide part 1

-This guide will walk through a basic installation of Kubernetes on a 3-node Monsoon cluster.
-This guide is based on Hasan’s Kubernetes Installation on RHEL 7 on Monsoon.
-It has been updated for Kubernetes 1.7 and includes a bit more detail on individual steps.
-This guide is a basis for development/testing or proof-of-concept builds and security configuration is largely ignored.
+This guide will walk through a basic installation of Kubernetes on a 3-node cluster.
+This is a basis for development/testing or proof-of-concept builds and security configuration is largely ignored.
 As such this guide is NOT recommended for production environments.

 This guide uses kubeadm to initialize and start the cluster.